 - If a participant or workshop leader has been in close contact with someone (within approximately 6 feet for any sustained period of time) of a person known to have COVID-19 within the 14 days prior to a scheduled workshop.

-- If a participant or staff member develops flu-like symptoms (a fever, cough, and shortness of breath) during the 14 days prior to a scheduled workshop.
+- If a participant or staff member develops flu-like symptoms (a fever, cough, abnormal temperature and shortness of breath) during the 14 days prior to a scheduled workshop.

 As you can see, prevention procedures involve you as an active communicator.
 We are relying on you to share this information with us to keep all participants safe and healthy.
 Your honesty and communication will enable us to offer the high-quality, engaging workshops we are known for.

-Additionally, if a photo workshop staffer or guest develops flu-like symptoms during a workshop, per CDC guidelines, we will remove the individual(s) from the rest of the group.
-Any community items, disinfect any suspected items or areas of contamination, encourage them to wear a surgical mask (to help prevent the spread of their illness), and consult local agencies about the possibility of an evacuation.
+If a photo workshop staff member or participant develops flu-like symptoms during a workshop, per CDC guidelines, we will remove the individual(s) from the rest of the group and consult local agencies about the possibility of an evacuation.

 Our team relies on federal, state, and local agencies and their following resources to help inform our decision making.
 You can learn more at: